fuglaro/remoteVCC/README.md

 * **Simple Command-Line Tools**:
   * remoteVCChost:
 ```
-Serve a host for clients to connect to.
+Serves a remoteVCC host for clients to connect to.

 Example for connecting on a local network:
     remoteVCChost --through-port=43755 --tls-pfx=rVCC.pfx